Democrats see 2024 campaign issue in Texas abortion case

 In last year’s midterms, Republicans were widely expected to benefit from a red wave that would win them control of the House — with a considerable majority — and perhaps also the Senate.
 Instead, Republicans eked out a House victory, with just a four-seat majority, while Democrats retained control of the upper chamber — surprise results that were broadly seen as a referendum on the toppling of Roe just months earlier by the Supreme Court’s conservative majority.

 Democrats are quick to acknowledge that the simple passage of time may dull the emotional response to that ruling by the time the polls open in 2024.
-But they’re hoping high-profile episodes like that involving Cox — as well as ongoing lawsuits challenging new abortion restrictions in states like Texas and Kentucky — will keep the issue front and center heading into the elections.
+But they’re hoping high-profile episodes like the one involving Cox — as well as ongoing lawsuits challenging new abortion restrictions in states such as Texas and Kentucky — will keep the issue front and center heading into the elections.

 “You can never predict just how potent an issue will remain going forward,” Escobar said.
 “But I hope women continue to fight for their rights in court, primarily because they deserve those rights, but also — frankly, politically — I think it will be a consistent reminder to the public that there’s one party that wants to strip women of all of their rights.”

 “He campaigned on overturning Roe versus Wade.
-He then appointed ultra-religious justices who overturned Roe versus Wade.
+He then appointed ultrareligious justices who overturned Roe vs. Wade.
 He then bragged about it.
 He also said women should be punished for having abortions, and now you see Republicans carrying out Donald Trump’s orders,” said Rep. Ted Lieu (Calif.), vice chair of the House Democratic Caucus.

 “That is what is at stake in November.”